FXOpen

 What Is an Ascending Triangle?

-An ascending or rising triangle is a bullish setup that is framed by two trendlines.
+An ascending or rising triangle is a bullish chart pattern that usually signals a trend continuation.
+It is framed by two trendlines.
 The upper line connects highs placed at almost the same level, while the lower line is angled and connects higher lows.

 The rising triangle is one of the setups in the triangle group.
 There are also descending and symmetrical formations.